 This desire has triggered a huge uptick in demand for English tutors, who can work from home and earn a very decent wage by teaching Chinese kids how to speak English online.

 8. E-Commerce Developer.

 The global pandemic caused a lot of damage to bricks and mortar retail stores.
 But, as we learned in high school physics, every action has an opposite and equal reaction – and the stores quickly moved online.

 Computer Economics reports that this shift has significantly increased the demand for web developers specialising in e-commerce.

 Have you noticed that almost every retailer’s website has a live chat button these days?

 Behind that button is an army of customer support operators who – you guessed it – work from home.

-Interested in filling these roles?
-You will, of course, have to have strong communication skills.
-But beyond that, you’ll need the ability to placate people by using your emotional intelligence.
+- You will need strong communication skills.
+More importantly, you’ll need the ability to placate frustrated people using your emotional intelligence.

 Have you noticed the huge spike in esoteric afflictions?
 Everyone these days seems to be gluten, dairy, FODMAP, grain or lectin-intolerant.